Skip to main content

 As you recover, you will likely need prescription medications at home.
 A Medicare Part D prescription plan that’s a standalone policy or included in your Medicare Advantage plan can help you cover some of the costs.

-What you’re charged for your medication depends on whether your prescription is on your plan’s formulary and tiers.
+What you’re charged for your medication depends on whether your prescription is on your plan’s formulary (its list of covered medications), as well as the tier of coverage.
 You may be responsible for out-of-pocket costs associated with your Part D plan, such as a deductible, copayments, and coinsurance.

 Will Medicare cover devices like a stent, pacemaker, or defibrillator?